Me: This is the only Patrick Troughton story that doesn’t begin with a ‘The’.

 And then Robson goes completely mental.
 Well, even more mental than he was before.

-Sue: If Robson can’t relax then maybe he should try smoking some of that weed.
-He’s seconds away from a heart attack.
+Sue: Maybe he should try smoking some of that weed.
+He’s seconds away from a fatal heart attack.

 Sue: Does Victoria want to go home?
 Good.
 She’s beginning to get on my nerves.
 Pull yourself together, woman.